-Scotland is a land of rich history, with some dark and horrible stories from times past.
-It’s a place where mystical landscapes, hastily abandoned locations and castles left to ruin have inspired the settings of our favourite horror novels.
-If you want a glimpse into the country’s sinister past, check out these 10 spooky places to visit in Scotland.
+Scotland is a land of dark history, with some spooky and dark stories from times past.
+It’s a place where mystical landscapes and abandoned castles have been left to ruin.
+The country is perfect for a dark history fan and lover of dark tourism in Scotland.
+If you want a glimpse into the country’s sinister past, want to find haunted places in Scotland to visit, or enjoy dark travel and spooky places to visit in Scotland be sure to add these 15 dark and spooky Scottish sites to your itinerary.

 Visiting Glencoe by car: